Westwood, Wiltshire: Quarries

 The earliest records of a substantial quarrying industry at Westwood are in 1649.
 By the mid-19th century, the quality of Westwood stone had earned a good reputation, and over the next half-century, output increased at a great rate.
 Westwood stone went to build many houses in Bath, as well as Holy Trinity church in Trowbridge (1838).
 A narrow-gauge railway was constructed to transport the huge blocks of rough cut stone from the quarry to the cutting-yard at Avoncliff railway station.

 Nowadays, all that remains from the centuries of intensive quarrying is the labyrinth of tunnels, eight feet high and twelve feet wide.
 They have been put to a number of imaginative uses, especially after they were taken over by the Ministry of Supply in 1939.
 For example, the eastern part of the quarry tunnels had since 1928 been used for growing mushrooms, as the relatively stable ambient temperatures and the high humidity of the underground were found perfectly suitable.
 From 1941, about six hundred workers manufactured gun-control equipment at an underground factory which had been located in the tunnels to defend against Luftwaffe raids.
 Additionally, by the end of 1942 the Westwood tunnels had "probably housed the greatest and most valuable collection of cultural and artistic artifacts assembled in one location anywhere in the world", including exhibits from the British Museum, pictures from the National Portrait Gallery, tapestries from the Victoria and Albert Museum, the Elgin Marbles, and the Wright brothers' aeroplane.
 An air conditioning plant had to be installed to control the humidity underground.

 Local government

 The civil parish elects a parish council.
-It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions; the parish forms part of the council's Winsley and Westwood electoral division.
+It is in the area of Wiltshire Council, a unitary authority which is responsible for all significant local government functions; the parish forms part of the council's Winsley and Westwood electoral division.